 3) Letters of recommendation

 It is always best to start early!
-You will want to give faculty plenty of time to write your letters.
-In some cases, your faculty may be able to work with our office to draft letters for these awards.
+You will want to give faculty, supervisors, or other mentors plenty of time to write your letters.
+In some cases, your reference writers may be able to work with our office to draft letters for these awards.
 Start looking for letter writers several months before the deadline of the scholarship, as it may take up to 1 month (or even longer) for a professor (or other person who knows you well) to craft a well-written letter.

-Each scholarship has different requirements for who your letter writers should be.
+Each scholarship has different requirements for how many references you must provide and who your letter writers should be.
 Some may want faculty only, others want those who can attest to your character, leadership, etc. Check each scholarship’s requirements individually.
 In general, most scholarships prefer letters from professors over graduate students, TAs, etc.

 For each scholarship, the length and format requirements are usually indicated on the application.
 If not, use standard MLA or APA format.
 Because the essay components offer the scholarship committee a chance to view your character and ideas (not just your writing style), you will want to show them that you can communicate flawlessly in standard English.
 Remember, these scholarships are very prestigious and demand academic excellence, so you will want every part of your application to be honed.

 Your school’s registrar or admissions and administration office should have them on file.
 For UCI, please go here.

 Please note that most final scholarship applications require official transcripts from UCI and any other colleges you have attended in the past (ex. junior/community colleges).
 Always double-check and read their submission instructions carefully!
 It may be helpful to ask the scholarship foundation directly if you are allowed to open / unseal the official transcripts.

 (Typically, scholarships look at many of these factors in your application, but each scholarship weighs each category differently, depending on the goals of the scholarship.
 Please note that the following links are NOT the only places that offer each opportunity.
 Explore!)